Vipeen21/Vipeen21/README.md

 ### Here's my brief profile.
 - 🔭 My major work is on **Quantitative Research**.
-- 🌱 I’m currently learning various skills like **Python, R and Machine learning**.
+- 🌱 Leveraging the Data Science 'Holy Trinity' — **Python, R, and Machine Learning** — to build complex intelligent systems.
 - 👯 I’m looking to collaborate on research on **econometrics** and **financial models**, along with **data science**.
 - 🤔 I’m looking for help with resources in the above fields and will surely look into that.
 - 💬 Ask me about anything in the above field, and I will give my best.